ot therapist patient cutting apple

 Social Services

-Social Services may help with:
+Social work services may help with:

 • housing resources or living situation issues

-• transportation resources /program eligibility (Mnet, metro-mobility, etc.)
+• transportation resources / program eligibility (Mnet, metro-mobility, etc.)

 • referrals to the Minnesota Brain Injury Alliance programs